Child Care Subsidy

 Approved Childcare Types That Qualify for CCS

-Not all childcare qualifies for CCS — it must be delivered by an approved provider that meets the National Quality Framework and reporting standards.
+Not all childcare qualifies for CCS — it must be delivered by an approved provider that meets national standards and reporting requirements.
 Here’s a breakdown of the main types:

 Long Day Care (LDC)